BigBasket/ra-components/README.md

 <EmailInput source='email' label='Email Address' domains={['yourdomain.com']} />
 ```

 You can specify that it should take `,` separated email addresses.
 Or customize it to to `;` as the separator.

 ```js
 <EmailInput source='email' label='Email Address' domains={['yourdomain.com']} type={EmailTypes.MULTIPLE} splitchar=';'/>
 ```
 In case of an invalid email address, you can customize the error message using `errortext` prop.

-Notes for EmailTypes.ARRAY
+**Notes for `EmailTypes.ARRAY`**
 - If you want to get array of email addresses, please pass type as `EmailTypes.ARRAY`.
 - By default each of `EmailInput` component is wrapped on the screen.
 - You can pass `wrap={false}` to get each `EmailInput` one below the other.
-- `Emails` is the default label given to the array.
+- 'Emails' is the default label given to the array.
 Use `grouplabel` prop to override.

 # License

 `ra-components` is licensed under [MIT License](./LICENSE.md), sponsored and supported by [BigBasket Tech](https://tech.bigbasket.com).